If you’ve taken the time to sit down and read this article, I am going to hinder a guess that you are 1 of 2 types of hard gainers.

-Which brings me to the 4 key factors that require consideration when choosing a mass gainer.
+This brings us to the 4 key factors that require consideration when choosing a mass gainer.

 In order for us to gain muscle efficiently, the body must be provided with a sufficient amount of calories to allow for additional energy intake being used to build new tissue.
 Choosing a weight gainer to assist in your daily caloric intake is the first consideration and it should be utilised to fortify a diet that suits your psychological, physiological and social life.

-If you are someone who is time poor, using a high-calorie gainer of more than 800kcal per shake may be the best option for you.
-Whereas if you are someone with a large appetite who simply just wants a little more dietary simplicity, aiming for 300-500kcal shake may be a smarter choice.
+If you are someone who is time-poor, using a high-calorie gainer of more than 800kcal per shake may be the best option for you.
+Whereas if you are someone with a large appetite who simply just wants a little more dietary simplicity, aiming for a 300-500kcal shake may be a smarter choice.